Protection arrangements – frequently asked questions

-Q11.
-When will members of the 2008 section have to decide whether to opt-out of the Protection arrangements?
+Q12.
+When will members of the 2008 Section have to decide whether to opt out of the Protection arrangements?

-A. This option will be offered shortly after the introduction of the 2015 scheme.
-This is because members may not be in a position to decide whether opting out of the Protection arrangements would likely to be of benefit to them until full details of the new 2015 scheme are finalised.
-Further information will be published on these pages of the website as it becomes available and appropriate communications will be issued.
+A. This option will be offered shortly after the introduction of the 2015 Scheme.
+This is because members may not be in a position to decide whether opting out of the Protection arrangements would likely to be of benefit to them until full details of the new 2015 Scheme are finalised.
+Further information will be published on this website as it becomes available and appropriate communications will be issued.
 Meanwhile there is no need to do anything further at present.

 Click here to see a table summarising existing Scheme members’ position from 1 April 2015.